pixop/video-compare/README.md

 [![GitHub release](https://img.shields.io/github/release/pixop/video-compare)](https://github.com/pixop/video-compare/releases)

 `video-compare` is a versatile split-screen video comparison tool written in C++14, utilizing FFmpeg libraries and SDL2.
 It allows users to visually compare the impact of codecs, resizing algorithms, and other modifications on two video files played in sync.
+Two images or image sequences can also be compared.

-The tool supports videos of differing resolutions, frame rates, color formats, and codecs, offers interactive navigation and playback controls, analysis tools, and customizable display options.
+The tool is flexible and supports videos of different resolutions, frame rates, color formats, and codecs.
+It offers interactive navigation and playback controls, analysis tools, and customizable display options.

-Thanks to FFmpeg's flexibility, two images or image sequences can also be compared.

 ## Installation